Samsung Galaxy Fit (smartwatch)

 The Samsung Galaxy Fit is an activity tracker designed, developed, and marketed by Samsung Electronics.
 It was released on 20 February 2019, along with the lower-priced Galaxy Fit e.
 It was made available for sale on June 14, 2019.

 Specifications

 Hardware

 The watch measures 18.3 × 44.6 × 11.2 mm, without the strap, with a weight of 23 g.
 It features a 0.95 in 120x240 AMOLED touchscreen display, with 32MB of internal storage and 2MB of RAM.
 It contains a 120mAh battery, and has an accelerometer, gyroscope, and heartrate sensor.
 It is also rated waterproof up to 5ATM.
 The watch can be charged wirelessly through near-field communication.
+The Samsung Galaxy Fit 3 uses an ARM Cortex-M33.

 Software

 The Galaxy Fit pairs through Bluetooth 5.0 and Bluetooth 5.1 (Galaxy Fit 2) with a smartphone running an OS newer than Android 5.0 or iOS 10.0.
 The pairing requires the installation of three applications and one plugin, which include the Galaxy Fit plugin, the Samsung Wearables app, Samsung Health, and Samsung Accessory Service.
 The watch runs on FreeRTOS.
 It has various widgets for fitness, stress, and heartbeat tracking, although it did not have GPS connected with the phone when launched, a software update added this feature.